binnev/pygame_sandbox/README.md

 - Draggable thing
 - Text input field

+## Other
+- Composition for Entity/PhysicalEntity -- e.g. Visible, Physical as interfaces that can be used in composing an entity.

 ## Entity / Group structure
 - Groups contain Entities
 - An Entity can have Groups containing child Entities (e.g. particle effects or projectiles belonging to it)